csgis/KGRFinder-docs/usage.markdown

 <img src="/assets/images/polygon-draw.jpeg" alt="Github release" style="border: 1px solid  gray">

-The red outline delineates the survey area that will serve as a bounding box for API requests.
+The red outline draws the survey area that will serve as a bounding box for API requests.
-After finishing the drawing, the returned features are added to the map.
+After finishing the drawing, the found features are added to the map.

 <img src="/assets/images/closed-polygon.jpeg" alt="Github release" style="border: 1px solid  gray">

 Whenever a search is performed, the KGR Finder Plugin adds a group of layers for polygons and point data.
+With a point and polygon Layer and two styles for iDAI.gazeteer or OSM data.

 <img src="/assets/images/layer-group.jpeg" alt="Github release" style="border: 1px solid  gray">